 Safe Sleep for Your Baby

-Forrest General Hospital, in collaboration with the March of Dimes, has initiated the Safe Sleep Program.
+Forrest Health, in collaboration with the March of Dimes, has initiated the Safe Sleep Program.
 The Safe Sleep program aims to reduce the risk of Sudden Infant Death Syndrome (SIDS) which is defined as a sudden or unexplained death in children 12 months or younger.
 By taking preventative measures and educating parents and caregivers, we can continue to reduce the rate of infant mortality.

 The ABCs of Safe Sleep